Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Georgia's games this season have gone over 50 points three of seven times.
+- Georgia and its opponents have gone over the current 51-point total in three of seven games (42.9%) this season.

-- Florida has combined with its opponents to score more than 50 points in four of seven games this season.
+- Florida and its opponents have combined to score more than 51 points in four of seven games this season.

-- Saturday's total is 22.8 points lower than the two team's combined 72.8 points per game average.
+- The two teams combine to score 72.8 points per game, 21.8 more than the total in this contest.

-- These two squads combine to surrender 27.7 points per game, 22.3 fewer than this contest's over/under.
+- This contest's over/under is 23.3 points more than the 27.7 these two squads combine to allow per game this season.

-- Bulldogs games have an average total of 48.0 points this season, 2.0 fewer than Saturday's over/under.
+- The average total in Bulldogs games this season is 48, three points fewer than Saturday's total of 51 .

-- The 58.9 PPG average total in Gators games this season is 8.9 points more than this game's over/under.
+- In 2021, games involving the Gators have averaged a total of 58.9 points, 7.9 more than the set over/under in this contest.

 Georgia Stats and Trends